The Specifier

 the components in the structure of the object in the photograph.

-Then, for each component, they can describe its 3D orientation and size
+3. For each component, they can describe its 3D orientation and size,

 based on physical measurements.

-They can add some off-the-shelf, commonly used construction components to the model,
+4. They can add off-the-shelf, commonly used construction components to the model,

 The Specifier implements a custom rendering and visualisation engine for these models.